triyangle/ESPM-50AC-Notes/unit2/lec.md

     * Ojibwa = congregation of smaller tribes

 ## Native American societies & fur trade
-* Tribes lsot social org./reprod.
+* Tribes lost social org./reprod.
-* TEK → loses much of value → culturla reprod. more difficult → dependency of tribes (on colonizers, inability/lack of ability for reproduction)
+* TEK → loses much of value → cultural reprod. more difficult → dependency of tribes (on colonizers, inability/lack of ability for reproduction)

 # 3/1/19